akram0zaki/flatforge/docs/user_guide/README.md

 FlatForge uses YAML or JSON configuration files to define the structure of flat files and the rules to apply to each field.

+For a detailed and comprehensive guide on configuration file structure, supported formats, and all available settings, please refer to the [Configuration Guide](configuration_guide.md).

+Here's a brief overview of the key components:

 ### File Format

 A configuration file defines a file format with the following properties: